- Melatonin levels tend to naturally increase with each trimester during pregnancy.

 In certain instances, however, healthcare professionals may recommend melatonin to pregnant women or women trying to become pregnant.
 For example, some professionals recommend melatonin supplements for older women trying to become pregnant and for pregnant women with preeclampsia.
 Studies suggest melatonin might also be useful for women with endometriosis .

 In pregnant women without a documented health issue known to be associated with low melatonin levels, supplementation might not be a good idea.
 Melatonin levels naturally rise throughout pregnancy.
 One potential risk of supplementing with melatonin during this time could be too much melatonin in the body.

-Researchers haven’t conducted much research on the safety of melatonin supplements in healthy pregnant women.
+Researchers have not conducted much research on the safety of melatonin supplements in healthy pregnant women.
 In an animal study of pregnant rats, melatonin supplementation negatively impacted litter size, as well as the growth and mortality rates of the pups .
-However, we don’t know if these results can be generalized to humans.
+However, we it is not clear if these results can be generalized to humans.

 Talking to your doctor before taking melatonin or any supplement during pregnancy is of utmost importance.
 Your doctor will help ensure you aren’t exposing yourself to anything that could potentially harm you or your unborn baby.
 Additionally, your doctor can consider your health history and other medications and supplements to account for all potential problems and interactions.

 If you’re curious about melatonin and sleep troubles during pregnancy, consider asking your doctor these questions:

 - What do you view as potential benefits and risks of supplementing with melatonin while pregnant?